Driven-Dissipative Landau Polaritons: Two Highly Nonlinearly-Coupled Quantum Harmonic Oscillators

-In this Letter, we go beyond the effects of quantum fluctuations of cavity vacuum fields in the LLs~\cite{Nataf2019Rashba}, by considering a genuine \emph{driven-dissipative} scenario which allows the hybridization of the LLs~\cite{Fletcher2021} and \emph{real} cavity photons.
-Our proposed setup consists of a transversely driven atom subject to a synthetic magnetic field inside an off-resonant, single-mode optical cavity---a setting reminiscent of superradiant self-ordering setups in quantum-gas--cavity-QED systems~\cite{Mivehvar2021}.
+In this Letter, we go beyond the effects of quantum fluctuations of cavity vacuum fields in the LLs~\cite{Nataf2019Rashba}, by considering a genuine \emph{driven-dissipative} scenario which allows \emph{position-dependent} hybridization of the LLs~\cite{Fletcher2021} and \emph{real} cavity photons.
+Our proposed setup consists of a transversely-driven single atom subject to a synthetic magnetic field inside an off-resonant, single-mode optical cavity---a setting reminiscent of superradiant self-ordering setups in quantum-gas--cavity-QED systems~\cite{Mivehvar2021}.
 We uncover that this complex system is equivalent to two highly nonlinearly-coupled harmonic oscillators, leading to a significant reduction of the Hilbert-space dimension required for the full quantum-mechanical description of relevant low-energy physics.
-Due to the absence of no-go conditions here~\cite{Vukics2012Adequacy}, the light-matter coupling results in superradiant-type photon scattering into the cavity, in sharp contrast to solid-state cavity quantum-Hall materials~\cite{Scalari2012, Zhang2016Collective, Schlawin2022, Keller2020Landau, Rokaj2023Weakened, Appugliese2022, Enkner2025, WinterZilberberg2023, Bacciconi2025Theory}.
+Due to the absence of no-go conditions here~\cite{Vukics2012Adequacy}, the light-matter coupling results in superradiant-type photon scattering into the cavity, in sharp contrast to solid-state cavity quantum-Hall materials~\cite{Scalari2012, Zhang2016Collective, Schlawin2022, Keller2020Landau, Rokaj2023Weakened, Appugliese2022, Enkner2025, Winter2025Fractional, Bacciconi2025Theory}.
 As a consequence, the LLs are strongly mixed with these real cavity photons as shown in Fig.~\ref{fig:energy_spectra}, leading to the formation of hybrid quasiparticles referred to as ``\emph{Landau polaritons}''.
 These states inherit part of the LLs' degeneracy and exhibit remarkable properties such as non-zero light-matter entanglement and quadrature squeezing; see Fig.~\ref{fig:squeezing}.
 Depending on the system parameters and the choice of initial state, the quantum dynamics display a rich variety of nonequilibrium behaviors as depicted in Fig.~\ref{fig:dynamics} and can support multiple steady states with distinct physical characteristics.
+The many-body topological aspects and implications of this system can be of great importance to broad physics communities and will be investigated in future works.

 \emph{System.}---Consider a single atom confined in a box trap within the $x$-$y$ plane and subject to an external uniform synthetic magnetic field $\boldsymbol{\mathcal{B}}=\mathcal{B}\mathbf{e}_z=\boldsymbol{\nabla}\times\boldsymbol{\mathcal A}(\hat{\mathbf r})$ along the $z$ axis.
 The box potential is located inside an optical cavity aligned along the $x$ axis, as illustrated in Fig.~\ref{EM-fig:setup} in End Matter (EM).
 The atom couples to a single mode of the cavity with the coupling strength $\mathcal{G}(\hat{x})=\mathcal{G}_0\cos(k_c \hat{x})$, where $k_c=2\pi/\lambda_c=\omega_c/c$ is the wavenumber of the cavity mode.
 Additionally, the atom is driven along the $z$ axis by a transverse pump laser with frequency $\omega_p$ and amplitude $\Omega_0$.
 Both the cavity and pump fields are far detuned from all atomic electronic transitions, but closely detuned with respect to each other.
 This ensures that the atom remains in its electronic ground state, while low-lying external states can be excited due to two-photon Raman processes.